-- measurement of the value at risk (VaR), - measurement of expected loss under condition that this loss exceeds value at risk (ES Expected Shortfall), - measurement of the value at risk in stressed conditions (Stressed VaR), - measurement of economic capital to cover market risk, - stress tests scenario analyses.
+- measurement of the Value at Risk (VaR), - measurement of expected loss under condition that this loss exceeds Value at Risk (ES Expected Shortfall). - measurement of the Value at Risk in stressed conditions (Stressed VaR), - measurement of economic capital to cover market risk, - stress tests scenario analyses.

 The Value at Risk (VaR) is calculated using historical method on a daily basis for a 1-day and a 10-day holding period and a 95%, 97.5% and 99% confidence level.
-In this method historical data concerning risk factors concerning last 254 business days are taken into consideration.
-From September 2015 measurement of the value at risk in stressed conditions was introduced.
-In case of this measure the calculation is analogous to value at risk calculation, but the only difference is in time of stressed conditions, which is marked out on the basis of 7-year series of value at risk based on following 12-months windows of risk factors changes from last 8 years.
-In 2015 it was a year which ended up in June 2009.
+In this method, historical data concerning risk factors for last 254 business days are taken into consideration.
+From September 2015 measurement of the Value at Risk in stressed conditions was introduced.
+In case of this measure the calculation is analogous to Value at Risk calculation, but the only difference is in time of stressed conditions, which is marked out on the basis of 7-year series of Value at Risk based on following 12-months windows of risk factors changes from last 8 years.
+In 2016 it was a year which ended up in June 2009.
 This period is verified at least once a year.